metrorailings/OwlBlog/content/posts/week-12-supercontest-picks-1.md

 headline = "Week 12 Supercontest Picks"

 +++
 Last week was a much better outing.
 A return to form, almost.

-The only two picks that soured on me
+The only two picks that really soured on me were Miami and New England last week.
+It was a tough lesson I had to learn - never bet on flawed road favorites going up against home underdogs there were just embarrassed the week prior.

+As I noted in last week's analysis, Houston and Denver could win their matches so long as the former could throw the ball against a slow Patriots defense and the latter could run the ball all over a soft Miami front.
+That was _exactly_ what happened.
+Deshaun Watson stunted all over the Patriots defense, racking up 239 yards in the first half on 26 passes, only 5 of which went incomplete.
+Denver went ham all over Miami's defensive front, with Philip Lindsay and Melvin Gordon averaging more than 5 rushing yards on 31 carries.

+Road favorites with clear weaknesses provide good betting value here, and that'll be the main theme this week given that I'm going with 3 road underdogs.
+Let's get on to the picks.

 ***